 Committee Purpose

-The purpose of the IV Tech Committee is to empower the Girls Write Now community with the skills and mindset needed to thrive in an increasingly digital world.
+The purpose of the I.V.
+Tech Committee is to empower the Girls Write Now community with the skills and mindset needed to thrive in an increasingly digital world.
 By sharing their resources, experience, and networks, members help foster an environment of innovation, creativity, and ethical awareness.
 The committee’s overarching goal is to cultivate a generation of tech-savvy leaders who can leverage digital tools to express themselves, advocate for change, and advance their careers.
 Members also connect the committee with tech industry experts, digital creators, and organizations, fostering valuable partnerships and creating new opportunities for the Girls Write Now community to equip mentors and mentees to create and lead in the digital space.

 - Connect and Meet tech professionals across disciplines and industries.